MongoDB installation & configuration on RHEL/CentOS - LinuxTechLab

 $ db.inventory.save ( { inventory : “Desktops” } )

 After the collection has been added , database will be automatically saved & we can verify it by executing command “show dbs”.
-This completes our tutorial, if you have any suggestion or query, please do tell us using the comment box below.
+This completes our tutorial on Mongodb installation, if you have any suggestion or query, please do tell us using the comment box below.

 ( Recommended Read : MariaDB administration commands for beginners )